Lawsuits Allege Zantac Use Caused Cancer

 You Used Zantac or Ranitidine

-Those who are interested in pursuing compensation for cancer caused by Zantac will of course have to first prove that they actually took the medication Zantac or ranitidine.
+Those who are interested in pursuing compensation for cancer caused by Zantac will, of course, have to first prove that they actually took the medication Zantac or ranitidine.
 The easiest way to prove this would be to contact your doctor or pharmacy to get records of your prescriptions.
-If you bought the medication over-the-counter, it may be a little hard to prove that you took the medication but, through the help of your lawyer, it can be done using receipts and statements from your doctor.
+If you bought the medication over-the-counter, it may be a little hard to prove that you took the medication, but through the help of your personal injury lawyer, it can be done using receipts and statements from your doctor.

 You Have Contracted Cancer

 Zantac and ranitidine are most commonly known to be harmful in the sense that they could cause cancer.
-So in order to file a claim, you will not only have to prove that you have cancer but that the type of cancer you have is linked to NDMA.
+So to file a claim, you will not only have to prove that you have cancer, but that the type of cancer you have is linked to NDMA.
 These two stipulations can easily be achieved with the help of your lawyer, doctors, and medical experts.

 You Contracted Cancer After Using Zantac or Ranitidine

 Proving that your consumption of Zantac or ranitidine is linked to your cancer is where all cases get tricky.
 Generally, there is information, studies, and experts that can all testify to the fact that the two are linked.
 But you must also show that you consumed enough of the medication for it to have been dangerous.
 There are two things that can help prove that your consumption of Zantac caused your cancer: how much of the medication you took and how long you took it.

 The longer you took the medication, and the more of it you took, the more likely it is that your cancer and your consumption of the drug are connected.
 This connection will be further developed with the help of your legal and medical expert team.
 This is why it is so important to have an experienced Zantac Cancer Lawyer on your side.

 What is the Statute of Limitations for a Zantac Cancer Claim?